ryan10projects/NFT-4-Students-/README.md

 # Aimed at NFT for Students,
-## Source code is currently private, still in development.
+## Source code is currently private, still in development phase.
  Similar to OpenSeas, you can create and purchase your own NFT's.
 ### Home Page
 <img src="https://github.com/ryan10projects/Nft_4_Students/blob/main/Home%20page.PNG" width="600" title="Home Page">